 Why Add Protein To Smoothies?

-Personally, I like adding chocolate protein powder.
+While it probably does this, it doesnt burn many calories.
+I like adding chocolate protein powder.

 Here is my review of Dymatize Protein if you want more information about it.